lippertto/janus-trainer/README.md

 * Flexible compensation groups
 * Make courses disabled.
 (Also in the UI.)
 * More comprehensive test: Enter, approve, compensate
+* Warning if training limits have been reached
+* Show when training was approved/compensated

 ## Tech update